JunTaoLuo/ErukaExp/label_data/Readme.md

 - `labels`: this is the table containing the samples we are interested in.
 This table contains both labeled and unlabeled entries and need to be queried to retrieve the labeled samples.
 - `download_time`: this indicates when samples were downloaded by the `download_samples.py` script.
 We keep this data to try prevent downloading the same entry multiple times.
 - `label_time`: this indicates when a sample has been labeled.
-Note that labeled samples may still have an empty value in the `initial_building_value` column if there was no value on the Ownership Card.
+Note that labeled samples may still have an empty value in the `samples.labels` if there was no corresponding value on the Ownership Card.
 - `error`: this contains a list of samples where we weren't able to label manually as well as a message indicating the error.
 Most of the time, these are due to missing Ownership Cards from the county website.

 ### Sample life cycle